 Soothing a crying baby is not easy.
 However, there are a number of things you can try to calm the baby, including:

-- Take him or her for a ride or a walk
+- Taking them for a ride or a walk

-- Lay the baby on his or her stomach across your lap and gently rub or pat the baby’s back
+- Laying the baby on their stomach across your lap and gently rub or pat the baby’s back

 Combining these strategies with “white noise” or rhythmic sounds (for example, music, a hair dryer, or a clothes dryer) can help.
-You also can try putting your child down for a nap on his or her left side to help with digestion, or on his or her back.
+You also can try putting your child down for a nap on their left side to help with digestion, or on their back.
 If all else fails, be sure to consider whether your child could be sick.
 Call your doctor for advice.

 If you have a caregiver for your child, it’s important to teach your caregiver about the dangers of shaking a baby or young child.
-Be sure he or she knows what to do if he or she feels stressed while caring for your child.
-Choose a caregiver carefully and continue to monitor your child’s safety under his or her care.
+Be sure they know what to do if they feel stressed while caring for your child.
+Choose a caregiver carefully and continue to monitor your child’s safety under their care.